 “We were used to not asking any questions, as we had been forced throughout school, and used to not making any comments.
 We didn’t.
 Nothing happened.
 But after 32 years, the circle was completed.
 It was a great, great feeling.”

-The event was presented by the Chanie Wenjack School of Indigenous Studies, Trent University, and the Peterborough, Ontario, chapter of Amnesty International.
+This event was presented by the Chanie Wenjack School of Indigenous Studies, Trent University, and the Peterborough, Ontario, chapter of Amnesty International in May, 2018.

 By Melodie McCullough